 There are several common ways the parties to the transaction may allocate the risk involved.

 Limit or eliminate the warranty.
 If the parties agree, a special warranty deed may be used.
 In a special warranty deed, the seller reduces his risk by limiting the warranty.

 Title Insurance.
 A real estate broker or salesperson is required to advise each buyer that the buyer should 1) have the abstract of title examined by the buyer's attorney, or 2) obtain a title insurance policy.

-Under Texas law, provisions in a property deed that discriminate on the basis of race, color, religion, or nationality are void, and can be removed...
+Removing Discriminatory Provisions from DeedsProvisions in a property deed that discriminate based on race, color, religion, or nationality are void and can be removed.

 Transfer on Death Deeds (TODDs)In this article, you will learn about Transfer on Death Deeds (TODDs).